top of page

 Malacca See: Street Arts of Malacca

-Another popular tourist spot in Malaysia, Malacca has its own share of street arts amidst the street art craze that took Malaysia by storm.
-Unlike the creative 3D murals — that have parts of real-life objects embedded in them — in other old towns, the murals in Malacca are mostly paintings and categorically more diversified.
+As a popular tourist destination in Malaysia, Malacca has its own share of street arts amidst the street art craze that took Malaysia by storm.
+Unlike the creative 3D murals — with real-life objects embedded in them — in other old towns, such as in Penang and Ipoh, the murals in Malacca are mostly paintings and categorically more diversified.

-Check out the murals around Malacca Old Town.
+Below are some murals around Malacca Old Town.
 A map is included at the end of this post.
-The "Welcome to Malacca" mural (above) is located on the wall of 906 Riverside Hotel.

 This mural is the easiest to spot when in Malacca Old Town.
 Despite the fact that most people do not understand this abstract artwork, the large colourful mural is still a major feat and attracts crowds, especially on weekends.